 I know that most of us are thankful for what we have.
 We understand that our lives are filled with blessings.
-We are happy that we have a roof over our heads or food in our pantry.
+We are happy to have a roof over our heads or food in our pantry.
 But, do we dwell on our blessings?
 Do we really take time to feel just how incredible they are?

-Want What You Have
+Gratitude Helps You Want What You Have

 When was the last time you got teary-eyed with gratitude because you have running water or electricity or access to the internet?
 Now, think about the last time you complained.
-If you’re like most, it’s easier to think about what you lack than what you have.
-It’s completely normal, but it’s not completely good for you.
+How emotional did you feel while lamenting your frustrations?
+Why do we spend more emotional energy on our sufferings than our blessings?

 Chances are that no matter what you have, you want more.
-Honestly, I don’t think that there is anything wrong with that.
+Honestly, I don’t think that there’s anything wrong with that.
 This world has so much to offer and I want to enjoy my time here, don’t you?
 The problem starts when we get bogged down in our state of ‘not having’ and fail to focus on what we do have.